msyvr/otelex/README.md

 Unless the target output was renamed, an `otelcol-dev` folder has been created at the same folder level as the ocb folder.

-### Collector components
+---

+## OpenTelemetry Collector components: an overview

-Basic Open Telemetry Collector components are of three types:
+Basic OpenTelemetry Collector components are of three types:
 1. receivers
 2. processors
 3. exporters

-The OTel Collector [distribution](https://opentelemetry.io/docs/concepts/distributions/) you decide to use will determine which components will be available as options for building pipelines.
+The OTel Collector [distribution](https://opentelemetry.io/docs/concepts/distributions/) selected determines which components can be included in the pipelines of deployed Collector instances.

-You'll define those pipelines in a Collector configuration file specified by the `--config` flag used during Collector deploy.

-You can also build your own components...
+You can also build your own components and include those in a custom Collector distribution.

-### Custom components
+---

+## Building custom OpenTelemetry Collector components

+Custom components are built from scratch: there's no official builder utility as of 2025.05.12.
-Custom components are built from scratch.
-Components need to be Go modules, and they need to meet certain requirements to work within the Collector framework.

-The starting point for deciphering the mystery of what, precisely, is required in assembling the custom component is to recognize that any component referenced by in the distribution manifest must have a `NewFactory()` function that returns a `Factory` interface.
+Components need to be Go modules, and they need to meet certain requirements to work with the Collector distribution build framework.
+A starting point for deciphering the mystery of what, precisely, is required in assembling the custom component: any component referenced in the distribution manifest must have a `NewFactory()` function that returns a `Factory` interface.

 Here's an example for [exporters](https://pkg.go.dev/go.opentelemetry.io/collector/exporter):

 ```go
 func NewFactory(cfgType component.Type, createDefaultConfig component.CreateDefaultConfigFunc, options ...FactoryOption) Factory {